RLOpenCatalyst/catdocs/Catalyst/source/settings.rst

 Add all your organization and asset details in Settings before using RLCatalyst.
 You can use the system only if you provide all the relevant options provided in the Settings.

-Settings provides you six different options:
+Settings provides you seven different options:

 .. _org-setup: